Russ Harvey Consulting - Computer and Internet Services

 The alternative is a secure password manager like Password Safe which resides only on ONE computer.

-Steve Gibson's initial support of LastPass was one of the main reasons I felt I could recommend LastPass (that was before is was purchased by GoTo (formerly LogMeIn) then being established as an independent private equity company in December 2021).
+Steve Gibson's initial support of LastPass was one of the main reasons I felt I could recommend LastPass.
+That was before is was purchased by GoTo (formerly LogMeIn) then re-established as an independent private equity company in December 2021.

-He has now moved to Bitwarden (as have most of the security folks I follow).
+Steve has now moved to Bitwarden (as have I and most of the security folks I trust for advice).

 Bitwarden Recommended